ajahne/blog/_drafts/2018-11-06-javascript-array-level-up.md

 console.log(newArray);                //[ 30, 40, 50 ]
 {% endhighlight %}

-For a more in depth example, [check out this snippet](https://github.com/ajahne/js-examples/blob/master/arrays/array-filter-instances.js).
+For a more in depth example, [check out this snippet on Github](https://github.com/ajahne/js-examples/blob/master/arrays/array-filter-instances.js).

 ## Conclusion
 The goal of this post is to show how by using these new functions we can simplify our programs, write less code that can reduce our cognitive load as we develop, and improve our utilization of Arrays.